snehilvj/dmc-docs/docs/actionicon/actionicon.md

 ActionIcon accepts any React node as child.
 It does not control the icon size, you need to specify it manually on icon component (such as DashIconify) to match ActionIcon size.

-For example if you were to use DashIconify, you can set the icon size like this:
+For example, if you were to use DashIconify, you can set the icon size like this:

 ```python
 import dash_mantine_components as dmc